ARed99/content/project/PersonalBrand/Readme.md

 pdf of copywriting

 # content creation
-use popular video at strat of the video as a hook.
+use popular video at start of the video as a hook.

 what type of popular video ?